freds0/PTL-AI_Furnas_Dataset/README.md

-# PTL-AI_Furnas Dataset
+# PTL-AI Furnas Dataset: A Public Dataset for Fault Detection in Power Transmission Lines Using Aerial Images

-This repo stores the PTL-AI Furnas Dataset from the paper: TL-AI Furnas Dataset: A Public Dataset for Fault Detection in Power Transmission Lines Using Aerial Images.
+This repo stores the PTL-AI Furnas Dataset from the paper: PTL-AI Furnas Dataset: A Public Dataset for Fault Detection in Power Transmission Lines Using Aerial Images.

 Download the dataset here.